SnowyAlcazar/ProjectAble/index.md

 # Welcome to ProjectAble Home Page

-> A Helpful Status Reporting and Forecasting iPhone App
+> A Helpful Status Reporting and Forecasting App for iPhone

 ## Current Version
 Version 1.0 build 10 (hopefully the final beta) is currently in beta test.